-The new Luminox Field Automatic 1800 Series finally offers you a pair of military watches that combine their proprietary LLT self-illuminating technology and the amazing presence of a mechanical automatic movement.
+The Luminox Field Automatic 1800 Series finally offers you a pair of military-styled watches that combine their proprietary LLT self-illuminating technology and the amazing presence of a mechanical automatic movement.
 Just as their quartz-powered siblings, the mechanically animated models are offered in two case sizes that range from modest 43 mm to gargantuan 48 millimeters in diameter.

-The new line of watches consists of two new members: a three-hand Luminox Field Day Date A.1801 Three-Hand model, which is powered by a Swiss Made ETA 2878 automatic caliber, and a Luminox Field A.1867 Chronograph watch, which is animated by an even more noble ETA Valjoux 7750 natural-born chronograph movement: something that you don’t see so often today in a watch with a recommended price of just $2300 USD.
+The new line consists of two new members.
+There is a three-hander Field Day Date A.1801 Three-Hand, which is powered by a Swiss Made ETA 2878 automatic caliber, and a Field A.1867 Chronograph animated by an even more noble ETA Valjoux 7750 natural-born chronograph movement: something that you don’t see so often today in a watch with a recommended price of just USD 2300.

 Both are an update to the existing line of Luminox Field 1800 series currently powered by cheapish “Swiss quartz” movements.
 Although being infinitely more accurate and reliable, the quartz is also a lot more boring and characterless, so the introduction of mechanical versions was simply a matter of time.

-The Field Automatic watches come in similarly shaped cases, but are a tad larger than their quartz counterparts with the three-hand version measuring 43 mm and the chronograph coming in a huge 48 mm case.
+The Field Automatic come in similarly shaped cases but are a tad larger than their quartz counterparts with the three-hand version measuring 43 mm and the chronograph coming in a huge 48 mm case.
 The quartz models are available in 42 mm and 47 mm diameters respectively.

-Both cases feature transparent case backs with sapphire crystals (a rare treat in this price range) that offer unobstructed view at the automatic movements.
-Well, to be frank, there is nothing particular to look at (both movements come with only basic decoration, like perlage,) but some people may find particular pleasure in just looking at the engraved oscillating weight and slowly turning gear trains.
+Both cases feature transparent case backs with sapphire crystals (a rare treat in this price range) that offer an unobstructed view at the automatic movements.
+Well, to be frank, there is nothing particular to look at (both movements come with only basic decoration, like circular-graining,) but some people may find particular pleasure in just looking at the engraved oscillating weight and slowly turning gear trains.

-Since Luminox watches traditionally come with their own self-glowing tubes filled with tritium, the numerals are printed with normal paint and do not glow in the dark.
+Since Luminox traditionally use its own self-glowing tubes filled with tritium, the numerals are printed with normal paint and do not glow in the dark.